-Whilst Clarendon Scholarships can be held at any college of the University, the Scholarships are frequently partnered with specific colleges.
-Over half of the 2013/14 Clarendon scholars were selected for a Clarendon-College Scholarship tenable at the college offering the Partnership award.
+Whilst Clarendon Scholarships can be held at any college of the University, the scholarships are frequently partnered with specific colleges.
+Over half of the 2014/15 Clarendon scholars were selected for a Clarendon-College Scholarship tenable at the college offering the partnership award.

-Additionally, we have continuing joint scholarships that will once again be available for 2014/15 in the form of the Fulbright-Oxford Clarendon Scholarship (offered in partnership with the Fulbright Commission) which may offer up to two joint DPhil scholarships to US citizens, the Islamic Development Bank and our partnership with the Skye Foundation which supports South African graduate scholarships to candidates of exceptional academic merit.
-Candidates are first nominated by faculty deans at South African universities and then must be independently selected by both the Clarendon Fund and Skye Foundation in order to be eligible for a Skye Foundation-Oxford Clarendon Scholarship.
-The Skye Foundation supports approximately a dozen scholars each year at universities around the world, and has made 156 awards to date.
+Additionally, we have continuing joint scholarships that will once again be available for 2015/16 in the form of the Fulbright-Oxford Clarendon Scholarship (offered in partnership with the Fulbright Commission) which may offer up to two joint DPhil scholarships to US citizens, and our partnership with the Skye Foundation which supports South African graduate scholarships to candidates of exceptional academic merit.
+Candidates are first nominated by faculty deans at South African universities and then must be independently selected by both the Clarendon Fund and the Skye Foundation in order to be eligible for a Skye Foundation-Oxford Clarendon Scholarship.
+The Skye Foundation supports approximately a dozen scholars each year at universities around the world, and has made well over 150 awards to date.

-A full list of Clarendon Partnership awards will be added to the website as soon as the details have been confirmed.
-These will be available on the 2014/15 Partnership awards page.
+A full list of Clarendon Partnership awards will be added to this website as soon as the details have been confirmed.

 How are Clarendon-College Scholarships allocated?

-If your application to the Clarendon Fund is successful, we may move your application to a college offering a Clarendon-College Scholarship, even if this not your preferred college (if you have stated a preference).
+If you are awarded a Clarendon Scholarship, we may move your application to a college offering a Clarendon-College Scholarship, even if this not your preferred college (if you have stated a preference).